sigmdel/lazmqttc/README.md

 - the [Eclipse Mosquitto](https://github.com/eclipse/mosquitto) project and
 - the [mosquitto-p](https://github.com/chainq/mosquitto-p) project by Károly Balogh (chainq).

 Not quite as obvious, the JSON data viewer by Michael Van Canneyt (named `jsonviewer`) provided the code for saving and loading JSON broker definition files.
 The utility can be found in the `tools` directory in the Lazarus source.
-The  the full path is `/usr/share/lazarus/2.0.12/tools/jsonviewer` in a default installation of Lazarus in Mint 20.1.
+The full path is `/usr/share/lazarus/2.0.12/tools/jsonviewer` in a default installation of Lazarus in Mint 20.1.

 ## 8. Licence